BryceBoley/recipe_organizer_frontend/README.md

+No Clutter: Recipe Organizer

+I started this app using the angular-seed, from githib.
+Added Django for the backend and sqlite3 for db.
+The basic was put together in a group fashion, between around 10 people.
+Once the two views were working, the app was mine to do what I could with it in two weeks.
+I somehow deleted it the first weekend and broke it several days in a row before I got it functioning and learned how not to brake it.
+I eventually got the add and delete functionality and a decent display, then had to move on to the next project.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.